DanielStefanK/personal-website/content/projects/telegram-bot-for-good-deals/index.md

 It is a small [telegram](https://telegram.org/) bot where you can save queries and it sends you all new ads that match hat query.
-It is written in [go](https://golang.org/) and usesed web crawling to fetch new ads from Kleinanzeigen.
+It is written in [go](https://golang.org/) and used web crawling to fetch new ads from Kleinanzeigen.

 # Where can I try it